Wolfy76700/Wolfy76700.github.io/rules.md

 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - You can change the order of your characters at any point during the set

-### Them's Fightin' Herds

-- The tournament is played in a Best of 3 format
-- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
-- All characters are allowed.
-DLC characters are banned for 8 days (CET) after their release
-- You can switch characters if you lost the previous game, however the winner cannot switch characters

-### Guilty Gear XX Accent Core +R

-- The tournament will be played on the main branch (Disable all betas before joining)
-- The tournament is played in a Best of 3 format
-- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
-- All characters are allowed
-- Gold/Shadow/EX Characters are banned
-- You can switch characters and assists if you lost the previous game, however the winner cannot switch characters

 ### Samurai Shodown (2019)

 - The tournament is played in a Best of 3 format